evolv-ai/env-integrations/utils/docs/API.md

 <a name="Utils+revert"></a>

 ### utils.revert()
 Reverts any persistent actions.
-This only applies to namespace(), removing the body classes, and any custom reversion callbacks added to `toRevert`.
+This will remove any body classes applied by `namespace()`, reset `describe()` and run any custom reversion callbacks added to `toRevert`.

 **Kind**: instance method of [<code>Utils</code>](#Utils)
 **Example**